-- Retail and indoor leisure facilities in excess of 1000 sq metres gross floor space,
+- retail and indoor leisure facilities in excess of 1000 sq metres gross floor space

-- Office, employment, education and health services development in excess of 2500 sq metres gross floor space,
+- office, employment, education and health services development in excess of 2500 sq metres gross floor space

-- New and expanded school facilities,
+- new and expanded school facilities

-- Development that would otherwise generate local traffic problems identified through a transport assessment (see above) or an evaluation of a proposal.
+- development that would otherwise generate local traffic problems identified through a transport assessment (see above) or an evaluation of a proposal.

 For smaller scale development the Highways Officer at Cumbria County Council may require the submission of a simple Transport Form (PDF/29KB/3 pages).

 This form asks for details the levels of traffic flow and impacts that would result from the development proposed.